 After you enter all required information and connect your FTP software to Libsyn, the FTP application provides access to a list of folders that you can use to upload and publish episodes.

-The main folder you see is your podcast folder, which is named after your podcast.
+The main folder you see is your podcast folder, which is named after your show ID.
 If you have more than one podcast, you'll see a folder for each one.
+For information on finding which show ID relates to each show in our system, see How to Find Your Show ID.

-When you open a podcast folder, you will see the following four subfolders:
+When you open a podcast folder, you will see the following subfolders:

-You can use this folder to upload images or PDF files that you want to link to.
-For example, if you have an important PDF file that you want to distribute with your episode, like a transcription of the episode, you can upload it here and then include a link to it in your episode description (also known as show notes).
+Use this folder to upload images or PDF files to which you want to link.
+For example, if you have an important PDF file that you want to distribute with your episode, such as a transcription of the episode, you can upload it here and then include a link to it in your episode description (also known as show notes).

 When you upload an image file or a PDF file to this folder, you can link to it using the following URL structure (note that you must replace the sections in red with the appropriate information):